To access material, start machines and answer questions login.

 Credentials

-Alternatively, you can access the VM from your own VPN-connected machine with the credentials below:
+Alternatively, you can access the from your own -connected machine with the credentials below:

 Let's begin!